J0ken/Pergasha-Sheet/README.md

 -Change spell burnout to Psi Limit with a drop down option from 1 to 8 -Remove Fate and Inspiration and add two boxes like the speed one with editable field and title -Change Background to Tribe/Clan ----> DONE
+-Fix the clicking output of Psionics Save DC
 -----------------
 # Psionics Page
 -Change spell burnout to Psi Limit with a drop down option from 1 to 8 (Make it reference the value on core page?
 Like attack and DC)